 Consider this “live escape game” a team-building activity for you, your friends, and family.
 No cell phones allowed as you find clues, solve puzzles, and crack codes to get out of a room (don’t worry, it’s air-conditioned) in 60 minutes or less.

 New Orleans Boulder Lounge features a candy-colored rock-climbing wall plus yoga and an on-site cafe.
-With locations both Uptown and in the Bywater, it’s a great way to cool off while still staying active.
+Located in the Bywater, it’s a great way to cool off while still staying active.

 Get a Taste of NOLA Food Markets